Short term health insurance FAQs

-While some plans may require you to select a PCP as your main point of contact for your health care management, temporary health insurance plans often give you the flexibility to see any qualified health care provider you choose.
+While some plans may require you to select a PCP as your main point of contact for your health care management, temporary health insurance plans often give you the flexibility to see any qualified health care provider included in the network you choose.

 Do I need a referral from my PCP to see a specialist?

 Referrals are not required to see a specialist with short term medical plans underwritten by Golden Rule Insurance Company.
 You can see any specialist you wish.

 Other short term health insurance plans may differ, so be sure to check the details before you buy.

 Do short term plans meet federal requirements of the Affordable Care Act (ACA)?

 No. This coverage is not “minimum essential coverage” as defined by the ACA.
 The federal tax penalty for not having minimum essential coverage no longer applies as of January 31, 2019.
 However, tax penalties may still exist at the state level.
 Consult your tax advisor for more information.

 Can I get a tax subsidy to help pay for my short term health insurance?